 As we move through the world and interact with those around us, we all play the role of 'psychologist', trying to understand why we and others do what we do, feel what we feel, think what we think.
 This course is designed to introduce you to the scientific study of human behaviour and mental processes.
-By understanding how psychological research is conducted, by examining the evidence that has been accumulated in the field, and by using critical thinking and analysis, it is hoped that the assumptions and intuition you have gained through your own experience with the world will be reexamined and reevaluated in a new and interesting light.
-A variety of areas within this broad and fascinating field will be examined.
-These may include learning, memory, social psychology, developmental psychology, stress and health, personality, and abnormal psychology.
+By understanding how psychological research is conducted, by examining the evidence that has accumulated in the field, and by using critical thinking and analysis, it is hoped that the assumptions and intuitions you have gained through experience will be reexamined and reevaluated in a new and interesting light.
+A variety of areas within this broad and fascinating field will be examined, including learning, memory, social psychology, developmental psychology, stress and health, personality, and abnormal psychology.

 Introduction to Leadership TheoriesThis course focuses on the development of an understanding of theories about leadership and the acquisition of the necessary skills and insight to become an effective leader.
 Current ideas and practices are interwoven with established scholarly research in order to present an encompassing study of leadership.